dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * Select random node.
   * Node proposes next block in the chain.
   * Other nodes implicity accept/reject the block.
-* Consensus algo in bitcoin :
+* Consensus algo in Bitcoin :
   1. New transactions are broadcast to all nodes.
   2. Each node collects new transactions into a block.
   3. A random node gets to broadcast its block.